techwithbibek/Writings/ielts_writing.md

 which moves cargo containers from China to London in only 18 to 19 days.
 This is roughly half the transit time of an ocean container, and the cost is around ten times cheaper than making use of air freight.
 This means that goods can be delivered in time with relatively low costs from source to consumtion for Black Fridays or for any other promotional activities that take place in the UK.

+Introduction:

+__Paraphrase__ It is argued that  governments should invest money in railways instead of roads, __opinion__ I completely agree with this point of view because __two main points__ railways are more environmentally friendly and also play a key role in economic activity.

+Conclusion:

+__Restate you opinion and the two main ideas__ In conclusion, government spending should be on railways rather than roads.
+For one thing, better raiway services encourages eco-friendly travel and, for another, they they play a big part in economic activity.

+Note; there can be other ways to address this question. for instance just give two main body and adress all the question aksed.

+# Discuss Both Sides and Give Your Opinion

+Introduction: your opinion

+Body paragraph 1: Discuss other people's opinion + your opinion

+Body paragraph 1: Discuss other people's opinion + your opinion

+Conclusion: Your opinion

+Some people prefer to spend their lives doing the same things and avoiding change.
+Others, however, think that change is always a good thing.
+Discuss both the views and give your own opinion.

+Body paragraph 1:  the side we disagree with: Why some people like to stay same. give reasons as two main ideas

+People who resist change may be too afraid of the risks involved.
+Take, for example, those who choose to stay in a low-paying job they hate.
+They may fear that if they resign, they may be unable to find a new job, thus losing the stability their old one provides. __Opinon why i disagree__ However, I do not think maintaining the status quo can help them avoid risks.
+Sooner or later, they will lose their low-level jobs to automation.
+In fact, as the billinaire entrepreneur Peter Thiel said, "in the world that's changing  so quickly, the biggest risk you can take is not taking any risk."

+Body paragraph 2: the side we agree with: Why change is always good

+Others, on the other hand, argue that change is always good thing because it is the only way to succeed in the long run. __example__ If super successful  people and organizations are examined, it will be found that they all have one thing in common: They keep trying new things.
+They are willin to experiment and fail a lot in order to innovate.
+This may have downsides in the short term but allows them to remain relevant and competitive over longer periods of time. __Opinion why I agree__ I agree with this argument because, as discussed above, if a person is stagnant for the sake of short-term comfort, they will be guaranteed to fail in the longer term.

+Introduction:

+There are competing views on whether to make changes in life.
+Although change always involves risks, I still think that it is always good to make changes because, in the long run, people will gain more from the changes they made than they lose.

+Conclusion:

+In conclusion: although a shift in direction comes with risks, in the long run people will benefit from the shift they made.
+Therefore, I believe change is always a good thing when thinking long term.

+--OLD

+This question asks you to discuss both sides and present your opinion.
+Structure:
+- Introduction: Paraphrase the question + Present both views + State your opinion.
+- Body 1: Discuss one side with supporting details.
+- Body 2: Discuss the other side with supporting details.
+- Conclusion: Summarize both sides and restate your opinion.

+Example Question:
+Completing university education is thought by some to be the best way to get a good job.
+On the other hand, other people think that getting experience and developing soft skills is more important.

+--/OLD

+# Model: Problem–Solution Essay

+Inroduction:

+Body paragraph 1: Reason 1

+Bod paragraph 2: Reason 2

+Body paragraph 3: solution

+conclusion:

+Question examples:
+- What measures can be taken to tackle this problem?
+- What are the reasons for this?
+What solutions can you suggest?
+Structure:
+- Introduction: Introduce the problem.
+- Body 1: Explain causes/reasons.
+- Body 2: Suggest solutions/measures.
+- Conclusion: Summarize and restate.
+Example:
+Many offenders commit more crimes after serving their first punishment.
+This happens mainly because of a lack of rehabilitation and employment opportunities.

+# Model: Positive or Negative Development

+This question asks whether a trend is positive or negative.
+Thesis Options:

+- Only positive: “This trend should be considered a positive development as it (reason 1 + reason 2).”
+- Only negative: “I believe this is a negative development because it leads to (reason 1 + reason 2).”
+- Balanced: “This development has both positive and negative aspects.”
+Example:
+Nowadays, more people are choosing to socialise online rather than face to face.
+Sample Answer:
+In my opinion, this is a negative development